-It contributes highly to enhancing performance and gives a highly reliable storage option in the form disk drives or software.
+It contributes highly to enhancing performance and gives a highly reliable storage option in the form of disk drives or software.

 It functions by distributing data across hard drives depending on the required level of redundancy and performance.
-Your slots of Hard drives are distributed with the copy of your original data so if your original data misses out, there’s still a backup.
+Your slots of Hard drives are distributed with a copy of your original data so if your original data misses out, there’s still a backup.
 There also comes RAID chips or hardware RAID chips which can be used to store data as a backup.